Facebook, Instagram to reveal more on how ads target users

 Meta, which also owns Instagram, said it will start releasing details in July about the demographics and interests of audiences who are targeted with ads that run on its two primary social networks.
 The company will also share how much advertisers spent in an effort to target people in certain states.

-“By making advertiser targeting criteria available for analysis and reporting on ads run about social issues, elections and politics, we hope to help people better understand the practices used to reach potential voters on our technologies,” Jeff King wrote in a statement posted to Meta’s website.
+“By making advertiser targeting criteria available for analysis and reporting on ads run about social issues, elections and politics, we hope to help people better understand the practices used to reach potential voters on our technologies,” Jeff King, vice president of business integrity, wrote in a statement posted to Meta’s website.

 The new details could shed more light on how politicians spread misleading or controversial political messages among certain groups of people.
 Advocacy groups and Democrats, for example, have argued for years that misleading political ads are overwhelming the Facebook feeds of Spanish-speaking populations.